 Under the Megawatt Block incentive structure, each region and sector (commercial vs residential) is assigned a series of MW targets at certain incentive levels, referred to as “blocks.”
 As applications are submitted, incentives are assigned and the kW associated with the applications are added together and the units are converted to MW.
 When the MW target for that block is reached, the block is closed and a new block, with a new target and a lower incentive level, is started.
 Once all of the blocks for a particular region and sector are filled, an incentive for that region and sector will no longer be offered.
 View real time available incentives by block on the Megawatt Block Dashboard.

 NY-Sun Incentive (PV systems size 200 kW or greater): NYSERDA offers performance-based incentives through the NY-Sun Incentive Program for the installation of new grid-connected solar electric (also known as photovoltaic or PV) systems greater than 200 kW that offset the use of grid-supplied electricity.
 Solar electric systems must be sized primarily to serve project load.
-See the NY-Sun Incentive Program Manual for Commercial and Industrial for complete rules and regulations.
 Note the NY-Sun Incentive is paid directly to the installing contractor.
 View real time available incentives by block on the Megawatt Block Dashboard.

 NY State Sales Tax Exemption: The law exempts the sale and installation of commercial solar energy systems equipment from state sales taxes, and allows municipalities and cities to exclude these costs from local sales tax.
 In addition, some local cities have exempted commercial systems from the local sales tax but NYC has not.
 DSIRE

 New York City